 Take writers and journalists, for example.
 Newspapers, magazines, blogs and other publications typically add the writer’s photo alongside a byline telling readers who wrote the specific piece.
 This, essentially, gives credit where credit is due, and it also helps the writer establish themselves as a thought leader, giving them the credibility that they deserve.

-Likewise, adding a photo to your CV essentially does the same thing.
+Likewise, adding a photo to your résumé essentially does the same thing.

 And who knows?
 Perhaps one day people will simply look at your photograph and instantly recognise you – like they do with Richard Branson, Beyoncé or the Queen of England!

 On that note, the key to personal branding is consistency.
-This means using the same photo for all your materials: your CV, LinkedIn profile, Skype account, etc. So if you’re convinced, go ahead and get your professional snapshot ready!
+This means using the same photo for all your materials: your résumé, LinkedIn profile, Skype account, etc.

-Even though LinkedIn profiles with photos will receive 21 times more views than those without, CVs with photos, on the other hand, could raise a few eyebrows.
+Even though LinkedIn profiles with photos will receive 21 times more views than those without, résumés with photos, on the other hand, could raise a few eyebrows.
 Here’s why.

 Sadly, employment discrimination is still a very real problem, even in the 21st Century, and some hiring managers are – quite simply – bigots.